dominicsayers/foreplay/README.md

 Foreplay: deploying Rails projects to Ubuntu using Foreman

 I noticed with surprise on [RubyGems](https://rubygems.org/gems/foreplay) that my little gem had been downloaded a few times, so clearly people are trying to use it.
 Thanks for trying it, people.
-I apologise for the poor state of the documentation below: it's out of date and misleading.

 There's now a CLI for the gem so you can use it as follows.
 To check what it's going to do: